rusinikita/blog/content/post/review-geekdocks/index.md

 - Tools
 - Themes
 - Static sites

 ---

 ## Intro

-Static site generators allows to create very feature rich websites just from markdown files.
+Static site generators allow you to create feature-rich websites from just markdown files.
-[Hugo](https://gohugo.io/) has huge and growing community of users because of its usage simplicity and generation speed.
+[Hugo](https://gohugo.io/) has a large and growing community of users due to its simplicity and speed of generation.

-This two factors brings us a [lot of useful hugo themes for documentation sites](https://themes.gohugo.io/tags/docs/).
-And [Geekdocs](https://geekdocs.de/) is best on that moment.
+As a result, there are many useful [Hugo themes](https://themes.gohugo.io/tags/docs/) available for documentation sites, and currently, [Geekdocs](https://geekdocs.de/) is the best one.

 In my opinion, this tool is ideal for creating both internal articles and public documentation.